Mustang-ing/Diapyr/Diapyr/docs/translating/translating.md

 # Translation guidelines

-Zulip has full support for Unicode (and partial support for RTL languages), so you can use your preferred language everywhere in Zulip.
+Zulip's has full support for Unicode (and partial support for RTL languages), so you can use your preferred language everywhere in Zulip.